 Vox Motus have been generously sharing some behind-the-scenes photos building up our idea of what we can expect from the world premiere of Flight at the International Festival this August.
 Each picture reveals a new intriguing element of their new production – from the elaborate, metres-long storyboard to sound recording sessions with ‘Belinda’.
 It’s obvious: something truly special is in the making, so we were really excited to visit the Vox Motus workshop in Glasgow last week.
-Before I report back from our trip, here’s a recap of what we’d seen on social media by then.

 When we arrived to the workshop in Glasgow on a very, very rainy day, Artistic Director Candice Edmunds and Producer Susannah Armitage welcomed us with a cup of tea.
 As we were drying off holding on to the warm mugs, our eyes kept wandering around the workshop – so many intriguing figures, colourful models, and all sorts of mysterious tools were popping up from everywhere.

 Flight is based on Caroline Brothers’ novel Hinterland telling a story of two young orphaned brothers embarking on a desperate odyssey across Europe to freedom and safety; an epic journey of terror, hope and survival.
 The theatre company first approached adapting the novel to stage four years ago.
 As the public discourse and news coverage of refugee stories have been changing drastically ever since, so has Vox Motus’ idea for the most engaging way of telling the story.
 Although the format is fun and visually stunning, it is used to tell a profound story and it doesn’t shy away from bleak, unsettling themes.